cedric-dufour/connectiq-app-towplanesk/README.md

    time, along elapsed block and flight time
- - an Altimeter view, showing your current altitude and QNH (using its own barometric altimeter), along temperature and density altitude as well as standard altitude (flight level)
+ - an Altimeter view, showing your current altitude and QNH (using its own barometric altimeter), along temperature and density altitude as well as pressure altitude (flight level)
  - a Speed view, displaying your current ground speed, heading and vertical speed, along the estimated air speed (based on the user- configured wind speed and direction)